How to deal with an employee who has been summoned for jury service

 - Be aware of the unfair dismissal rules that apply in relation to employees who are dismissed because of jury service.

-- Consider the arrangements for the employee's pay while he or she is absent on jury service.
+- Consider the arrangements for the employee's pay while they are absent on jury service.

 - Complete the employee's Certificate of Loss of Earnings or Benefit if not paying the employee in full.

-- Consider the arrangements for the employee's attendance at work if he or she is released from jury service.
+- Consider the arrangements for the employee's attendance at work if they are released from jury service.

 - Write to the employee confirming the arrangements for jury service.